JFChoe/my-crypt/README.md

 In the project directory, you can run:
 ### `npm install`
-Run this command when initially running this project locally in order to install the need npm modules
+Run this command when initially running this project locally in order to install the needed npm modules

 ### IMPORTANT
 In order for this project to run successfully, the Flask Backend API needs to be upstarted too.